huwanbisente/renthub_scraper/README.md

 The Python dependencies for this project are listed in requirements.txt:

-txt
-Copy code
-requests
+- requests
-pandas
+- pandas
-openpyxl
+- openpyxl

 Install these dependencies using:

-bash
+bash codes
-Copy code
 pip install -r requirements.txt

+## License
+This project does not currently have a license.
+Please note that until a license is added, all rights are reserved, and no permissions are granted for use, distribution, or modification of this code.

-License
+## License
-This project is licensed under the MIT License.
-See the LICENSE file for more information.

-Acknowledgments
 RentHub API for providing the data
 Python community for the awesome tools and libraries